EC-CS-528-BU-Cloud-Computing/Building-cloud-native-DBaaS-on-Kubernetes/README.md

 ## 5. Acceptance criteria

 This section discusses the minimum acceptance criteria at the end of the project and stretch goals.
+The files we submit will contain the below information. a document to describe the proposal software user manual a shell file to deploy and implement the code automatically a document contains a description of labor and cooperation

+The minimum acceptance criteria is to finish below functions of operator

+starting / pausing / scaling out / in a cluster of TIiDB on kubernetes simulating failure in all or part of your cluster to test its resilience upgrading the application choosing a leader for TiDB clusters

+Stretch goals are

 ## 6. Release Planning: